Megamind: Ultimate Showdown

-Megamind: Ultimate Showdown (also known as Megamind: The Blue Defender on PSP and DS) is a 3D platformer video game based on the Megamind franchise, developed by THQ Studio Australia for console and Tantalus for handheld, published by THQ in association with DreamWorks Animation.
-It was released on November 2, 2010 for Xbox 360 and PlayStation 3, to coincide with the film's release.
+Megamind: Ultimate Showdown is a 3D platformer video game based on the 2010 animated film Megamind, developed by THQ Studio Australia for console and Tantalus for handheld, published by THQ in association with DreamWorks Animation.
+It was released on November 2, 2010, for Xbox 360 and PlayStation 3, to coincide with the film's release.
 It was critically panned for its story and gameplay, as well as its low level of difficulty.

+Another game known as Megamind: The Blue Defender was released on PSP and DS.

 Gameplay

 The player has the ability to play as Megamind by using his De-Gun to vaporize enemies.
 For the console version, the game contains hidden loot and upgrades acquired by various amounts of B.I.N.K.E.Y.
-(Blue Ion Nano-Kinetic Energ-Y) If there is a second player, the player can play as a Brainbot that assists Megamind.
+(Blue Ion Nano-Kinetic Energ-Y).
+If there is a second player, the player can play as a Brainbot that assists Megamind.
 For the handheld version, players get to level up their weapons and collect ammo from defeated enemies.

-While most of the original film's cast were replaced with stand-in voice actors, Jonah Hill reprises his role as Hal Stewart / Titan.
+While most of the original film's cast were replaced with soundalikes, namely Keith Ferguson and Drew Massey replacing Will Ferrell and David Cross as Megamind and Minion respectively, Jonah Hill reprises his role as Hal Stewart / Tighten.

 Plot

-After Megamind becomes the hero of Metro City, Minion tells him that a group of villains known as the Doom Syndicate took Metro Man and Megamind's DNA.
+After Megamind retires from his supervillainy career and becomes the new hero of Metro City, his sidekick Minion calls him during a press conference at City Hall to inform him that a group of villains known as the Doom Syndicate broke into their lair and stole both his and his former rival Metro Man's DNA.
 Megamind must defeat them and save Metro City.
 He first investigates the city streets, taking down the Destruction Worker, then defeating Psycho Delic in the sewers, and finally Hot Flash downtown.
-Collecting the parts for his DNA tracker, Megamind confronts Titan, his power restored and infused with Megamind's intelligence.
-Megamind still manages to defeat him at City Hall by collapsing parts of the building on him, weakening him enough for Megamind to use a serum to revert Hal back to normal.
+Collecting the parts for his DNA tracker, Megamind confronts the Syndicate's leader, the film's main villain Tighten, at City Hall.
+Tighten, with his power restored and infused with Megamind's intelligence (as well as gaining the latter's blue skin) as well as Metro Man's brawn, manages to put up more of a fight then their last encounter, but Megamind still manages to defeat him by collapsing parts of the building on him, thus weakening him enough for Megamind use a serum to revert Hal back to normal and send him and the rest of the Doom Syndicate back to jail.
 Megamind is victorious.